Process Documentation is the ultimate and comprehensive how-to guide.

 Businesses should be looking to work to an optimal capacity.
 Having processes documented allows for this in two ways.
 Visualisation of the process allows for easier analysis (bottlenecks, for example, are easier to identify), and with the process shared among team members, employees can offer expertise on potential improvements.

-Without documenting a process, essentially it means everyone performs it a different way every time and reinvented by someone.
+Without documenting a process, essentially it means everyone performs it a different way every time and is reinvented by someone.
 Documenting processes offer a single source of truth.

 More efficient employee onboarding